Cloud Migration Strategy: 8 Steps to Migrating 1000s of Applications to the Cloud Successfully

-One of the biggest showstoppers I come across in larger migration programs is lack of access to resources by business and IT teams.
+One of the biggest showstoppers I come across in larger cloud migration programs is lack of access to resources and cloud migration tools by business and IT teams.

 Establishing a roadmap provides visibility but does not guarantee clear communication with the stakeholders.
 Also, roadmaps change often due to complexity.

 Updating everyone with a cloud business office forum on a monthly or quarterly basis provides the business and service owners the ability to forecast when resources are required to migrate an application.

 It also provides owners with the ability to feedback changes to the roadmap due to SME availability or other factors, such as technical requirement changes and modernisation requirements.

 Establish a monthly or quarterly Cloud Forum and replay roadmap status and current activities at an “Epic” level.

 Now to execute!
 Start by addressing your landing zone, identity management and networks.
 Those are the most important technical deliverables an organisation should get right from day zero because they affect how you move forward and remediation activities to those can be lengthy and expensive.